westerbaan/theses/a-changes.md

 * Added more examples of central similarity in 104III2a.

+* Added an introductory remark, 116IIIa, to 116IV.

 * Attributed Lemma 125IV to Kornell.

-* Added definitions for := and \equiv in 1Va.

-* Replaced "c.q.".

-* Added a parenthetical remark in 44XV.

-* Added the first line of 45III.

-* Added an exercise 43Ia on filtered infima in a von Neumann algebra.

-* Added an introductory remark, 116IIIa, to 116IV.

 * Added some explanation after the definition of S in 125IX.